Hunter Education: The Case for Hunting Rifle Shooting Competitions

 Look at the relative size of the centre of the heart on the hartebeest.
-The difficulty level teaches perfect range estimation, perfect aim, perfect breath control and perfect let-off for every shot.
+That obvious difficulty level teaches perfect range estimation, perfect aim, perfect breath control and perfect let-off for every shot.

 Some typical score sheets

-Here are results of the Top Ten at one 2016 Provincial Shoot where 90 shooters competed (count the brain shots!):
+Here are results of the Top Ten at one 2016 Provincial Shoot where 90 shooters competed (notce the full scores as well as the brain shots!):

 1. Pieter van der Westhuizen 150.5 150.0 150.5 150.5 120.0 150.0 871.5

 2. Ed Robertson 135.4 150.0 150.5 150.5 130.0 150.0 866.4

 3. Christo Delport 150.5 120.0 150.5 150.5 130.0 150.0 851.5

 4. Anton Roets 135.0 150.0 140.4 150.5 120.0 150.0 845.9

 5. Rupert Dedekind 150.5 150.0 150.5 140.0 95.0 150.0 836.0